microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/03-Create-Teams-Meeting.md

     :::

-5. Open the `CreateMeetingEventAsync` project in the Solution Explorer to open the project file.
+5. Open the `GraphACSFunctions` project in the Solution Explorer.
 Note that the following Microsoft Graph and Identity packages are included by using `PackageReference` tags:

     ```xml
     <PackageReference Include="Azure.Communication.Identity" Version="1.2.0" />